-1 July 2015 00:39 AM AEST: A twelve year old boy from Kathmandu is set to become the youngest Nepalese to train at Manchester United summer camp.
+1 July 2015: A twelve-year-old boy from Kathmandu is set to become the youngest Nepalese to train at Manchester United summer camp.

 For a country where thousands of children go without access to even basic education, Daniel David Katwal is extremely fortunate to be able to travel overseas for a sports training session.

 He is also fortunate to find a staunch supporter in the form of his dad, Neel David Katwal.
 The celebrity hairstylist from Kathmandu says he will stop at nothing in order to help his son realise his dream, which is, to play European soccer in the future.

 And then come back home and represent his country at international tournaments.